chuangcaleb/obsidian-fountain-editor/README.md

 ### 🏁 Quickstart

-Once the plugin is approved, you should be able to follow [these instructions to install this plugin through Obsidian's Community Plugins]((https://help.obsidian.md/Extending+Obsidian/Community+plugins)) in the Settings tab!
+Once the plugin is approved, you should be able to follow [these instructions to install through Obsidian's Community Plugins]((https://help.obsidian.md/Extending+Obsidian/Community+plugins)) in Obsidian's Settings tab!
 Otherwise,  you may install directly with [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 Create a new file and just add `cssclasses: fountain` to the frontmatter metadata Properties.
 You will get **automatic syntax highlighting/styling according to the [Fountain syntax rules](https://fountain.io/syntax/)**!